Turning Routines Into Skills

 “Commit the changes.”

-Every time you add something new to the system (a new file, a new convention, a new check), that’s one more thing to remember to tell it.1
+Every time you add something new to the system (a new file, a new convention, a new check), that’s one more thing to remember to tell the LLM at the beginning of a session.1

 Shortcuts